sanfinity-Iot/openremote/Architecture:-Asset-location-tracking.md

 * Calls `client/geofences` endpoint providing its asset ID, the backend then returns all geofence definitions applicable to this asset
 * The asset then updates its geofence definitions accordingly

-When a geofence is triggered on an asset then the asset should update its own location by posting to `client/location` (this allows anonymous client instances to update their location), the location value sent should be as follows:
+When a geofence is triggered on an asset then the asset should update its own location by posting to the public endpoint `client/location` (this allows anonymous client instances to update their location), the location value sent should be as follows:

 * Geofence Enter - Send geofence centre point as location (centre point should have been provided in the geofence definition retrieved from the backend)
-* Geofence Exit - Send null (this will clear the devices location and indicate that)
+* Geofence Exit - Send null (this will clear the devices location and indicate that the asset has left the geofence)

+## Discussion/TODOs
-Should push notification try to include geofence definitions (push notification size is limited)?
+* Should push notification try to include geofence definitions (push notification size is limited)?

-## TODOs
 * Need to figure out how to identify rules with location based conditions during rule deployment
 * Define data that client instance provides to the backend
 * Define a geofence definition (geofence APIs only seem to support radial fences), should include centre point to be sent when triggered
+* Only console instances that are anonymous should allow public updates of their location (is the asset ID enough of a security mechanism to prevent spoofing)
+* Assets that support geofence APIs must also support a mechanism for remotely updating/refreshing the geofences (Andrdoid/iOS=push notification subscription to 'geofence' topic?, GPS trackers=SMS)